 Be prepared for your time abroad

-Before you travel, it is important that you take into consideration any issues relating to your health and wellbeing and make any necessary arrangements before leaving and check you have the correct insurance for your chosen programme.
+Before you travel, it is important that you take into consideration any issues relating to your health and wellbeing and make the necessary arrangements.

 Swansea University Travel Insurance

-When you travel abroad as a student on official Swansea University business you are entitled to use the University's comprehensive travel insurance policy if you so wish.
-The policy covers the period from the time that you leave your normal place of residence immediately before the start of your course until the journey home immediately after your course has finished.
-Further detail and where to download a Summary of cover can be found here.
-You are also entitled to 7 days holiday within the cover, and these can only be taken immediately before, during, or immediately after your period of study.
+When you travel abroad as a student on official Swansea University business you are entitled to use the University's comprehensive travel insurance policy.
+The policy covers the period from the time that you leave your normal place of residence, immediately before the start of your course, until the journey home, immediately after your course has finished.
+Follow the link for policy details.
+You are also entitled to 7 days holiday within the cover, this can only be taken immediately before, during, or immediately after your period of study.
 It is your responsibility to review this policy and check it suits your particular needs.
+If it does not then you will need to purchase supplementary cover.
 If you decide to extend your stay abroad you will need to purchase additional travel insurance.

 Medical Emergency Abroad

 If you have a medical emergency whilst abroad and need assistance through the travel insurance described above, you or someone on your behalf must contact Global Response who will help with any ambulance/hospital bills.
 Contact information is provided in the travel insurance policy.
 Failure to do so may make the above Travel Insurance cover null and void.